bjssacademy/bjssacademy/README.md

 ## Where to start?

 That depends on you!
-If you are looking for an overview of the internet, what it is, how it works, and a high-level view of the associated technologies, you might want to start [here]().
+If you are looking for an overview of the internet, what it is, how it works, and a high-level view of the associated technologies, you might want to start with the [introduction to the internet and associated technologies](https://github.com/bjssacademy/internet-and-technologies).

 If you've not really peeked behind the scenes of *how* files are organised on your device, then maybe take a look at a brief introduction to [the Windows file system](https://github.com/bjssacademy/windows-filesystem-and-explorer).